Color: Hyper Cobalt/Black-Volt

 Beneath the left sockliner, there is no cavity for Nike Plus anymore.
 This will be the norm for all Nike running shoes going forward, as newer iPhones and iPods feature digital accelerometers without a need for an in-shoe transmitter or footpod.

 Arch support is a lesser thing in the Pegasus 31 compared to the 30.
 The under arch midsole flare seen in the Pegasus 30 is now trimmed off, so there’s decreased support underneath.
-By conventional footwear wisdom, runners with low or flat arches should do well to stay away from the Pegasus.
-The new Pegasus is purely a neutral running shoe targeted at runners with regular or high arches, and that’s the general condition under which the shoe will perform at its best.

 Are there any faults in the Pegasus 31?
 We couldn’t find any.
 Ok, if we had to nitpick, it would be reduced night time visibility.
 The Pegasus 30 had massive reflective mid-foot panels, but the Pegasus 31 limits reflectivity only to the heel area.
 A couple of diamond shaped underlays on either side of the heel, that’s all.
 Nike’s Air Pegasus 31 description says, ‘reflectivity under the saddle’.
 Isn’t saddle supposed to be somewhere in the middle?
 There aren’t any shiny bits there, we can assure you.
 The tiny pieces on the heel is all there’s to it.

 So what do we think of the new Pegasus?
 The Nike Air Pegasus 31 is a neutral running shoe of high caliber, and ticks all the boxes on overall ride experience.
 It comes across as very balanced, taking things like a cushioned ride, smooth transition, great upper fit and stitching all of them up perfectly well together.
-We also happy to note that Nike hasn’t taken up the price for this one – at $100, it is good value.
+We’re also happy to note that Nike hasn’t taken up the price for this one – at $100, it is good value.